our-story-media/ourstory-resources/doc_gen/quickstart/README.md

 <Leader>

-Each deployment in Our Story (video activity group of participants) is represented as a `Shoot`.
+Each deployment in Indaba (video activity group of participants) is represented as a `Shoot`.
 Through a Shoot you mange what should be captured, how to tag the content and Who and when the process can be used.
 Shoots are managed through the Dashboard.

 </Leader>